GeorgeBinder84/task_alex_marusich/README.md

-# task_alex_marusich
+# task_alex_marusic
-Тестовое задание от Алексея Марусича.
+A test task from Alexey Marusich.
-Времени затрачено 4 дня, но первоначальное решене было сделано за 2 часа. Большая часть времени потрачена на requests, poetry, deploy, pytest, coverage
+It took 4 days, but the initial decision was made in 2 hours.
+Most of the time is spent on requests, poetry, deploy, pytest, coverage

-## Приложение
+## Application

-CLI приложение, которое:
+A CLI application that:

-1) Получает на вход произвольное множество строк.
+1) Receives an arbitrary set of strings as input.
-2) Итерируется по этим строкам и определяет, является ли эта строка ссылкой или нет.
+2) Iterates over these lines and determines whether this line is a reference or not.
-3) Если эта строка не ссылка, выводится уведомление: Строка "X" не является ссылкой.
+3) If this string is not a link, a notification is displayed: The string "X" is not a link.
-4) Если является ссылкой, то
+4) If it is a reference, then
-	1) Приложение должно определить какие методы доступны по этой ссылки
+1) The application should determine which methods are available by this link
-		1) Проверяются все http методы.
+1) All http methods are checked.
-		2) Доступным считается метод, обработка которого завершилась не 405 ошибкой.
+2) A method whose processing failed with a non-405 error is considered available.
-	3) Передаваемые данные и ошибки от сервера не важны.
+3) The transmitted data and errors from the server are not important.
-	4) Выполнив запрос приложение сохраняет код ответа.
+4) After completing the request, the application saves the response code.
-6) Результатом работы приложением будет словарь, состоящий из ссылок и информации о доступных метода.
+6) The result of the application will be a dictionary consisting of links and information about available methods.